Cornell-Food-Safety-AI-Repository/Predicting-fecal-contamination-in-agricultural-water/README.md

-# Project Overview
+# Fecal contamination in agricultural water

-This project is dedicated to investigating the impact of various environmental and anthropogenic factors on water quality.
-Using data extracted from publicly-available databases, this repository contains analyses that explore how elements like campgrounds, culverts, dams, livestock operations, and more can influence the quality of water in different ecosystems.
+💧This project is dedicated to investigating the impact of various geospatial and meteorological factors on fecal contamination of watersheds.

+📖 This dataset is sourced from the publication "**Green, H., Wilder, M., Wiedmann, M., Weller, D.L.
+Integrative survey of 68 non-overlapping upstate New York watersheds reveals stream features associated with aquatic fecal contamination.
+Front.
+Microbiol.
+12 (2021). https://doi.org/10.3389/fmicb.2021.684533**".
+Please cite this paper when using this dataset.

 ## Data Overview
 Our analysis is grounded in two primary resources: